ironsheep/PNut-TS/Preprocessor.md

 Removes the user-defined symbol FOO if it was defined.

-Note that #undef will do anything if one of our built-in symbols was named.
+Note that #undef will not do anything if one of our built-in symbols was named.

 ## Predefined Symbols